 a) Assault and battery, defamation, invasion of privacy, child abduction, or knowing violation of a statute such as the DTPA are examples of intentional or malicious conduct.

-c) Particularly upsetting events include wrongful death as a result of grief and, in some cases, bystander injuries.
+c) Particularly upsetting events include wrongful death and the grief as a result and, in some cases, bystander injuries.

 Cases where mental anguish has been permitted – Negligent injury to a child – legal malpractice claims for the parents (if more than just an economic loss).